SVD Calculator

 2. Left singular vectors in

 The columns of are unit vectors in the output space.
-Each column corresponds to a principal direction of the ellipse that you get by transforming the unit circle.
-The first column aligns with the direction of maximum stretching; the second column is orthogonal to it.
+Each column corresponds to a principal direction of the ellipse produced by transforming the unit circle.
+The first column aligns with the direction of maximum stretching, and the second column is perpendicular to it.

 3. Right singular vectors in

-Together, these pieces let you describe the action of in a very compact way: rotate by , stretch by , then rotate by .
+Together, these pieces let you describe the action of in a compact and memorable sequence: rotate by , stretch by , then rotate by .

 Worked example: SVD of a 2×2 matrix